davepetrov/projects/README.md

 ## Brief path explanations:
-The A* path finding algorithm is one of the most efficient pathfinding algorithms which finds the shortest distance in the most optimal time.
+The A* pathfinding algorithm is one of the most efficient pathfinding algorithms which finds the shortest distance in the most optimal time.
 The algorithm uses a heuristic to determine the direction for which the path needs to travel.
-The node is allowed to travel diagonally by default [You can change this in the node.py file to make it only follow horizonal and vertical movements]
+The node is allowed to travel diagonally by default [You can change this in the node.py file to make it only follow horizontal and vertical movements]

 The Closed Set, denoted by the purple path represents the nodes that the algorithm has visited.
-The Open Set, denoted by the turquious path represents the nodes that the algorithm will visit next.
+The Open Set, denoted by the turquoise path represents the nodes that the algorithm will visit next.
 The golden path represents the most optimal path from point A to the current position the algorithm is working on.
-This path is updated in real time so the user can see where the algorithm is working during the process.
-Play around with the visualizer... you'll find yourself creating some pretty crazy paths... and trust me when I say this, this has been one of the most visually satifsying projects yet.
+This path is updated in real-time so the user can see where the algorithm is working during the process.
+Play around with the visualizer... you'll find yourself creating some pretty crazy paths... and trust me when I say this, this has been one of the most visually satisfying projects yet.
 Youll get what I mean as you play around with the settings.

 ## Reqs.
 You must create a map to start the pathfinding.
 The Orange node represents the start node, the brown nodes represent checkpoints